 STATUTE OF LIMITATION IN FILING A CLAIM FOR NURSING HOME ABUSE IN FLORIDA

-If you suspect that a loved one has tested positive for COVID-19 due to neglect while staying in a nursing home, your first reaction should be to seek the best treatment for your loved one and then contact a Miami nursing home abuse lawyer who can quickly sort out your case and determine the future course of action.
+If you suspect that a loved one has tested positive for COVID-19 due to neglect while staying in a nursing home, your first reaction should be to seek the best treatment for your loved one and then contact a Miami nursing home abuse and neglect lawyer who can quickly sort out your case and determine the future course of action.

-One of the most important aspects of filing a Civil Lawsuit is the need to file it within the Limitation period.
-In Florida, a Civil Lawsuit for Nursing Home Abuse should be filed within two years of discovery of the abuse.
-Hiring an experienced Miami Nursing Home Abuse Lawyer ensures that the case is filed before the expiration of the statute of Limitation.
+One of the most important aspects of filing a Civil Lawsuit is the need to file it within the limitation period.
+In Florida, a Civil Lawsuit for Nursing Home negligence should be filed within two years of discovery of the neglect.
+Hiring an experienced Miami Nursing Home Abuse and Neglect Lawyer ensures that the case is filed before the expiration of the statute of Limitation.
 No more than four years can lapse before a claim is filed.

 COMPENSATION FOR VICTIM OF NURSING HOME ABUSE IN MIAMI.

-If your loved one is a victim of Nursing Home Abuse, you may be entitled to receive a settlement for following expenses and damages :-
+If your loved one is a victim of Nursing Home neglect, you may be entitled to receive a settlement for following expenses and damages :-

 - Future and past medical bills, including mental health and rehabilitation costs.

 In a Nursing Home Abuse or Neglect Lawsuit, the case may be filed against both the employees and the Nursing Home itself.
 Under the doctrine of Vicarious Liability, the Nursing home would be responsible for the actions of its employees.

 WHY HIRE KAIRE & HEFFERNAN ?